j-c-ibarra/j-c-ibarra/README.md

 ## About Me
 Computer Science Engineering student @ [Univeristy at Buffalo](https://www.buffalo.edu/) graduating August 2026 with a strong foundation in systems, networking, and backend development.
-Experienced in building real-time applications using C, Ocaml, JavaScript, and MySQL, with exposure to Agile team workflows.
-Actively pursuing cloud engineering, with a focus on AWS, infrastructure automation, and scalable system design.
+Experienced in building real-time applications using `C`, `Ocaml`, `JavaScript`, and `MySQL`, with exposure to `Agile` team workflows.
+Actively pursuing cloud engineering, with a focus on `AWS`, infrastructure automation, and scalable system design.

 ---